IgniteUI/indigo-design-docfx/en/components/time-picker.md

 ## Time Picker Input Type

-In Figma the user can choose between two distinct Time Picket Input types: border style for a more structured perception on solid color backgrounds and boxed style which is most appropriate when the component is placed on top of a vivid image to improve the readability of its content.
+In Figma the user can choose between two distinct Time Picker Input types: border style for a more structured perception on solid color backgrounds and boxed style which is most appropriate when the component is placed on top of a vivid image to improve the readability of its content.

 <img class="responsive-img" src="../images/timepicker_border.png" srcset="../images/timepicker_border@2x.png 2x" />
 <img class="responsive-img" src="../images/timepicker_box.png" srcset="../images/timepicker_box@2x.png 2x" />